darcyvoutt/liquid-section-renderer/README.md

 }
 ```

-Thank add the attribute on your loading element as follows:
+Add the attribute on your loading element as follows:

 ```html
 <liquid-section-renderer